nickjj/dotfiles/README.md

 dot-theme-set THEME_NAME
 ```

-When switching themes most apps will update automatically, but if you have
+When switching themes most apps will update automatically, but if you have a
-Neovim already open you'll need to manually close and open it or run the `SZ`
+bunch of shells already open you can run the `SZ` ([source
-([source
 zsh](https://nickjanetakis.com/blog/running-commands-in-all-tmux-sessions-windows-and-panes))
-alias.
+alias to source new theme related configs.

 *Not all terminals are supported, if yours didn't change then check [theming
 custom apps](#how-to-theme-custom-apps).*